-(3) George Bright, 1731-1769, was also a native of Heidelberg township, Lancaster county; where the rest of his brothers and sisters were born and reared, and assisted his father in clearing the farm and bringing it under cultivation.
+George Bright, 1731 1769, was also (3) George Hright, 1731 1769, was also a native of Heidelberg township, Lan-caster county; where the rest of his brothers and sisters were born and reared, and assisted his father in clear-ing the farm and bringing it under cultivation.
 He was of a roving and adventurous disposition, which did not allow him to do service at home after attaining his majority.
-There is a gen-eral tradition in the family that he joined Daniel Boone, the Kentucky pio-neer, in his incursions into that state, and that he was there killed by the Indains.
-Whether the tradition has a re-liable basis may depend upon the probable acquaintance of the two in early They were nearly the same age. life - Dright having been born in 1731 and Boone in 1733.
-In referring to the blog-Bome in 1733.
-In referring to the biog-raphies of Boone in the encyclopedias, in the city library, we discover no facts which favor such early nequalitance.
-Chambers' encyclopedia says Boone was born in Virginia in 1735, while Ap-pleton stars that his granuflather, Geo, Boone, emigrated from England with his family in 1714 and settled at Bris-tol.
-Bucks county, Pa., that his son, Soutre Boone, the funner of Daniel, also settled there; that Daniel was born in that county in 1735 and that Soutre Boone, with his family remeated to the is abloched of the Malkin eiter in Neutr Couling in 1735, and that Soutre Boone, with his family remeated to the is abloched of the Malkin eiter in Neutr Couling in 1736.
-A third ency-ch pedia, the American also says that the Leones first southed in Dacks coun-er, where Daniel was born in 1735 and that the family of Soutre Home, the factor of Daniel, want to Noch Carolit-ha in 1750.
-In that year, if these ac-counts are true, facted was only 15 yeas of age and these was little mob-ability that Goorge Drinkt had any ac-quentance with him or had even heard of him. raphies of Boone in the encyclopedias.

-Guantance with him or had even heard of him
+There is a gen-eral tradition in the family that he joined Daniel Boone, the Kentucky pioneer, in his incursions into that state, and that he was there killed by the In-drans.
+Whether the tradition has a re-liable basis may depend upon the probable acquaintance of the two in early life.
+They were nearly the same age, Bright having been born in 1731 and Boone in 1733.
+In referring to the blog-raphies of Boone in the encyclopedias.
+Boone in 1733.
+In referring to the biog-raphies of Boone in the encyclopedias, in the city library, we discover no facts which favor such early acquaintance.
+Chambers' encyclopedia says Boone was born in Virginia in 1735, while Ap-pleton states that his grandfather, Geo.
+Boone, emigrated from England with his family in 1717 and settled' at Bris-tol.
+Bucks county, Pa., that his son, Squire Boone, the father of Daniel, also settled there: that Daniel was born in that county in 1735 and that Squire Boone, with his family removed to the n.lshboches.4 of the Yadkin river in North Capolina in 1750.
+A third ency-clepedia, the American, also says that the Foon-s first settled in Bucks coun-ty, where Daniel was born in 1735 and that the family of Squire Boone, the father of Daniel, went to North Caroli-na in 1750.
+In that year, if these ac-counts are true, Daniel was only 15 years of age, and there was little prob-ability that George Bright had any ac-quaintance with him or had even heard ot him quaintance with him or had even heard ct him.